-4 Fund 511 pays for the Fleet mechanics who service Lynnwood's and South County Fire and Rescue's 5 charges to the departments for maintenance, repairs, and fuel, and South County Fire and Rescue.
+Fund 511 pays for the Fleet mechanics who service Lynnwood's and South County Fire and Rescue's (SCF) vehicles and equipment as well as one-half of an accountant in Administrative Services and one-half of an administrative position in the Public Works Department.
+All revenue comes from direct charges to the departments for maintenance, repairs, and fuel, and South County Fire and Rescue.
 No direct allocation of General Funds is made to this Fund.